pal03377/master-thesis/thesis.typ

 #v(1em)
 With the Playground, Athena provides an effective and user-friendly means for researchers and developers to engage in real-time testing and evaluation, aligning with #frlink(<frTestSuggestionGeneration>).

-// TODO: Screenshots of the Playground

-// == API Interface of Athena // skip for now => TODO: add this section or remove it completely
-// Why did we choose to have it like that?
-// -> Obsidian page "New Athena API"

 == Performance Considerations
 // - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
 To further optimize performance, we implemented a batching mechanism in Artemis.